-The Applicant is seeking 20 public benefit points for design excellence on the basis that the Project satisfies and achieves the six identified criteria in the CR Zone Incentive Density Implementation Guidelines.
-The Applicant's justification for 20 public benefit points is as follows:
+The Applicant is seeking 30 public benefit points for design excellence on the basis that the Project satisfies and achieves the six identified criteria in the CR Zone Incentive Density Implementation Guidelines.
+The Applicant's justification for 30 public benefit points is as follows:

-Providing innovative solutions in response to the immediate context
+Providing innovative solutions in response to the immediate context and culminates in expressing a tower at the corner.

-Due to the Project's prominent corner location, the St. Elmo Ave. and Old Georgetown Rd. facades will be featured prominently as you enter Downtown Bethesda from the North and West.
-With this in mind, the Project focuses on activating both of those facades with a unique, articulated, interwoven design that wraps the building, creates a base, middle, and top proportion, and culminates in expressing a tower at the corner.
 Creating a tall visual element at the corner anchors the corner and establishes this intersection as the Gateway coming into Bethesda.
 Tall, 18-foot retail space will be featured prominently at the corner at this location to promote transparency and activity, enhancing the pedestrian experience at this gateway to the vibrant Woodmont Triangle District.
 Because of its location at the corner, the garage entrance and loading are located as far away as possible up St. Elmo.
 Ave. to alleviate any congestion issues and favor the pedestrian experience.
 The remainder of the ground floor will be populated with the Project's residential lobby and amenity spaces to further support visual connections and encourage activity along the street.